justin-p/ansible-terraform-template/README.md

 - `ansible-playbook ansible/main.yml --tags=create` to create, bootstrap and apply your task to the server (if any are defined in `ansible/tasks/main.yml`).
 - `ansible-playbook ansible/main.yml` to apply your task to the server (if any are defined in `ansible/tasks/main.yml`).
-- `ansible-playbook ansible/main.yml --tags=destroy` to remove the server.
+- `ansible-playbook ansible/main.yml --tags=destroy` to destroy the server at the cloud provider.

 #### Your extra tasks